The 4C’s and the Appearance Based Choice of Diamond (ABCD)

 At the average cost of two to three monthly salaries it is not difficult to see why the potential diamond buyer is determined to make the right decision.
 While the 4C’s is well designed classification system, my honest opinion is that the marketing efforts of the diamond merchants are often misleading, pushing the buyer to an unfavourable choice.

 Why would the merchant do this?
 The logical reason is the bigger profit related to more expensive merchandise on all trade levels, thus the interest to promote certain qualities in favour of others.
-I have about 25 years experience in designing and selling diamond jewellery, and dealing with the 4C’s.
+I have about 30 years of experience in designing and selling diamond jewellery, and dealing with the 4C’s.
 My opinion is based on that experience rather than on statistics or scientific research.
 I am trying to simplify the riddle of choosing the right diamond and separate the information that really matters from the one that doesn’t.

 From this point I want to separate the diamonds bought for investment purpose, and possible intention to sell over time for profit.
 Although you will be often assured that the diamond you are buying is of investment quality this is most of the time half truth.
 Diamonds which can generate considerable appreciation are classified as extremely rare and are also extremely expensive.
 They should be of top colour and clarity, and most important, over 2 preferably 3 carat in size.
 I have another article dedicated to investment diamonds for those who want to know more.
 For the purpose of this topic, it will be enough to say that if your diamond costs less than $50 000 it is unlikely to generate reasonable interest.